Ferreira-Jefferson/minishell/README.md

-# Minishell - 42 School Project
+# 🐚 Minishell – 42 School Project

 ![Minishell](https://img.shields.io/badge/42-Minishell-blue?style=for-the-badge)
 ![License](https://img.shields.io/badge/License-GPLv3-green?style=for-the-badge)

-# 🐚 Minishell – 42 School Project

 The **Minishell** project was developed as part of the [42 School](https://www.42sp.org.br/) curriculum, with the goal of recreating a minimalist shell in C.
 It aims to reproduce the essential functionalities of a Unix command interpreter, including **process execution**, **redirections**, **pipes**, **environment variables**, and **built-in commands**, while adhering to the school’s standards of good practices and modular design.